WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

   * [4th Restaurant Picture](https://unsplash.com/photos/WWST6E8LxeE) - Author: Paul Griffin.

   ### Code Related

   * Stackoverflow and Bootstrap 5 documentation were used to solve all issues/bugs.
   * ChatGPT(or OpenIA) was used to generate random adresses in central london and restaurant description/about/goal in the About Section and then tweaked to fit the website/design(It was quite handy!).
+  * CSS Prefixes code were taken from the [Autoprefixer](https://autoprefixer.github.io/) website.
+  * Template code for the carousel section taken from the Bootstrap 5 documentation and tweaked to suit the site needs.

 ## Extra